+Frequencies are in MHz.

+A multi-band MS shall interpret ARFCN numbers 512 to 810 as either DCS 1800 or PCS 1900 frequencies according to the parameter BAND_INDICATOR when received in other than the DCS 1800 or PCS 1900 bands.
+If received in the DCS 1800 or PCS 1900 bands, those ARFCN numbers shall be interpreted as frequencies in the same band.
+The BAND_INDICATOR is broadcast on BCCH, PBCCH and SACCH.
+The most recently received value shall be applied by the mobile station.
+If the parameter is not broadcast, the default value is DCS 1800 frequencies.

-1 Spectrum mask
+2 Spectrum

-Output RF spectrum is the relationship between the frequency offset from the carrier and the power, measured in a specified bandwidth and time, produced by the MS due to the effects of modulation and power ramping.
+Output RF spectrum is the relationship between the frequency offset from the carrier and the power, measured in a specified bandwidth and time, produced by the BTS due to the effects of modulation and power ramping.

-The specifications contained in this subclause apply in frequency hopping as well as in non-frequency hopping modes.
+The specifications contained in the following sections apply in frequency hopping as well as in non-frequency hopping modes.

 Due to the bursty nature of the signal, the output RF spectrum results from two effects: the modulation process, and the power ramping up and down (switching transients).

-- The level of the output RF spectrum due to GMSK and 8-PSK modulations should be no more than that given in Tables 54 and 55.

-- The level of the output RF spectrum due to switching transients should be no more than that given in Table 56.

-- The power emitted should not exceed –71 dBm in frequency band 2 110-2 170 MHz.
+The power emitted should not exceed –71 dBm in frequency band 2 110-2 170 MHz.

-2 Spectrum due to the modulation and wideband noise
+3 Spectrum due to the modulation and wideband noise